40843245/CSharp/built-in package/System.Linq.Expressions/Expression/tutorial guide/CH2 -- create an expression containing a variable, a parameter, or a constant.md

 + an expression containing a variable
 + an expression containing a parameter
 + an expression containing a constant
++ an expression containing a default value of the given type
 + an expression about assigment operator

 ## CH2.1 -- an expression containing a variable